-To demonstrate understandings of the Engineering Design Process while utilizing each stage to successfully complete a team challenge.
+To demonstrate an understanding of Engineering Design Process while utilizing each stage to successfully complete a team challenge.

 The team challenge is to launch the satellite that was built in the last activity by using a balloon rocket.
 The goal is to get the satellite to travel as far as possible.